-The plants are licensed and limited by WSU to only be sold to people residing and growing the plants in the state of Washington.
+WASHINGTON STATE EXCLUSIVE.
+These plants are licensed and limited by WSU to only be sold to people residing and growing the plants in the state of Washington.

-WSU cross of Honeycrisp and Enterprise.
+Bred by Washington State University, this is a cross of Honeycrisp and Enterprise.
 Very productive variety with large fruit, red over a green background.
 Fruit is crisp and sweet and stores well.
 Easier to grow than Honeycrisp.
 Mid- to late-season bloom.
 Ripens early October in Eastern WA, should ripen late October in warmer sites in Western WA, may not ripen well in cooler parts of western WA.

 - Fruit trees are available for shipping February through mid-April.
 They are available for pickup at the nursery February through November.